laravel/docs/broadcasting.md

 <a name="defining-channel-classes"></a>
 ### Defining Channel Classes

 If your application is consuming many different channels, your `routes/channels.php` file could become bulky.
-So, instead of using Closures to authorize channels, you may use channel classes.
+So, instead of using closures to authorize channels, you may use channel classes.
 To generate a channel class, use the `make:channel` Artisan command.
 This command will place a new channel class in the `App/Broadcasting` directory.

     php artisan make:channel OrderChannel